Tom Dougherty, CEO – Stealing Share

 Legal sports betting is here.
 What now?

 What are the ramifications of legal sports betting on professional leagues?
 For college sports?
-Hell, for the Winchester Dog Show?
+Hell, for the Westminster Dog Show?

 I’m joking on that last one.
 I think.
 Nevertheless, the Supreme Court’s decision this week to allow states to decide whether to make sports betting legal raises many issues.
 Because, uh, you know the states want a piece of the pie.
 And so do the professional sports leagues.